isaeken/plugin-system/README.md

 ## Features

-- Execute specific function for plugin or multiple plugins at the same time
+- Execute specific function for plugin(s) at the synchronously
-- Execute function with/without arguments
+- Execute methods using arguments
 - Enable, disable or load plugins in runtime
-- Detailed execution info like extension function executed seconds
+- Track method execution times

 ## Installation